-3.2.9 Water Environment
+3.2.8 Water Environment

 One of the world's wettest regions is found in Meghalaya.
 Mawsynram and Cherrapunji (Sohra) in the East Khasi Hills district are geographically considered as the rainiest places in the World, with Cherrapunjee, receiving close to 12000 mm of annual rainfall and Mawsynram, a village directly west of Cherrapunji, where rainfall of around 17,800 mm (700 inches) per year.
 These areas receive rainfall on an average for 160 days in a year, spread over six to eight months between March to October.
-Paradoxically, even then the state of Meghalaya is water stressed in some regions during summer months.
+Paradoxically, even then paration of Designs and DPRs of Major and Minor Bridges to be yni Permanent Timber Bridges (SPT) in The State of Meghalaya the state of Meghalaya is water stressed in some regions during summer months.
 This is mainly due to topographical and geomorphological conditions apart alterations of the natural land surface by way of development, mining and urbanization.
 Moreover, the characteristic hilly and steep sloping terrain condition in the area with localized small valleys results in very high surface run-off during the monsoon